On the conformal method for the Einstein constraint equations: Introduction

+It is well-known that the equations \eqref{div}-\eqref{lich} form a determined elliptic system for $(\f, X)$, given $(g_{0}, \s, H)$, cf.~also \S 3.
+In much of the literature on the conformal method, when $g_{0}$ is fixed, the gauge $\a$ is chosen so that $N = \frac{1}{2}$, i.e. $\a = dV_{g_{0}}$.

-The basic question is then for what free data $([g], \s, H) \in \cD$ are these equations solvable, or even better, uniquely solvable.
+The basic question is then, given a choice of gauge $\a$, for what free data $([g, \s], H) \in \cD$ are these equations solvable, or even better, uniquely solvable.
 A complete answer regarding existence and uniqueness is known in the CMC case where $H = const$, cf.~\cite{I}, based on work of \cite{L}, \cite{CBY}, \cite{OY} and others.
 The near-CMC case, where the derivative $dH$ is sufficiently small compared with $H$ is also almost fully understood, cf.~\cite{I2} and references therein for a recent survey.
 The far-from-CMC case has been shown to be much more difficult and much less is understood.
 Two of the major results in this regime are the result of Holst-Nagy-Tsotgerel \cite{HNT} and Maxwell\cite{Mx1}, and that of Dahl-Gicquaud-Humbert \cite{DGH}; these results are also discussed further below.
 The first fundamental non-existence result was proved by Nguyen \cite{Ngu}.
 An excellent view of the current state of understanding is given in \cite{DHKM}, which provides strong numerical evidence for a great deal of complexity in the space of solutions.

 The reason for the simplification in the CMC case is well-known; in this case one may set $X = 0$ in \eqref{div} and the system \eqref{div}-\eqref{lich} reduces to the Lichnerowicz equation \eqref{lich} for $\f$ involving only the given data $R_{0}, \s, H$.
-This equation is closely related to the well-understood Yamabe equation for constant scalar curvature metrics.
+The map $\Pi_{\a} = \Pi$ in \eqref{Pi} is then independent of $\a$.
+The Lichnerowicz equation is closely related to the well-understood Yamabe equation for constant scalar curvature metrics.

-In this paper, we take a somewhat different perspective from previous work on this issue, namely a global analysis perspective going back to the work of Smale \cite{Sm}.
-Let $\cC$ be the space of all $C^{\infty}$ smooth pairs $(g, K)$ on $M$ satisfying the constraint equations \eqref{div0}-\eqref{scal}.
-Instead of studying the solvability of \eqref{div}-\eqref{lich} for fixed data $([g], \s, H) \in \cD$, we consider the behavior of the natural (projection) map \be \ee The fibers of $\Pi$ (if non-empty) are pairs